rhyuen/listsofdata/README.md

 6. There was some issue with Styled Components and Typescript such that there was an error with compilation.
 I resolved the issue by following the directions provided [here](https://stackoverflow.com/questions/52079031/property-finally-does-not-exist-on-type-promisevoid).
 I think edited `tsconfig.json` to have "types": [].
 With "node" contained within that array.
 Another solution was to set a field "skipLibCheck": true in `tsconfig.json` but the sentiment I got from reading the comments suggested that was subideal.

-JULY 3: Adding Typescript.
+**JULY 3, 2019: Adding Typescript.**

+**JUNE 28, 2019**:

-JUNE 28: Currently wondering if it is a bad idea to integrate typescript into this because technology fads/trends.
+Currently wondering if it is a bad idea to integrate typescript into this because technology fads/trends.